sara-nl/griddocs/source/Pages/Advanced/grid_authentication.rst

 uniquely identifies an user.
 Therefore, you should **never share your private key** with anyone else or with any service.
 At the same time, however, your jobs will typically run on systems you may not trust.
-However, to be able use those systems you mustidentify yourself with those systems.
+However, to be able to use those systems you must identify yourself with those systems.
-This is where *delegation* comes in: identifying yourself with a system you don't trust by creating a new certificat/private key pair, called a proxy, with a limited time validity.
+This is where *delegation* comes in: identifying yourself with a system you don't trust by creating a new certificate/private key pair, called a proxy, with a limited validity.
 This chapter describes how you can delegate your credentials.

-The easiest is to use a *grid session*, which does everything for you in one go.
+The easiest way is to use a *grid session*, which does everything for you in one go.